LacunaSoftware/angular-material/README.md

-# angular-material
+# Components for Material Design for Angular

-Lacuna Software's Components for Material Design for Angular
+This is the home for Lacuna Software's components for Angular's [Material Design](https://github.com/angular/material2).